2006 - 2009

-In the essay Lucciole, A. Gardner discusses Domus Sub/Merge in relation to the work of Pier Paolo Pasolini and Georges Didi-Huberman, for whom minor histories often evade capture within the dominant understanding of the past and rigid architectures of knowledge.
-Gardner identifies correlations between Hazewinkel, Pasolini and Didi-Huberman’s expression of minor histories and their importance in recording the past.
-He suggests that these flickering irruptions of the past within the present (which Pasolini called Lucciole – or fireflies) ‘…. can be considered forces of resistance, opening up new perceptions of history, and tearing new holes in teleologies that drag from the Antique to the Renaissance and thence to the neoliberal present where everything, including time and historical knowledge itself, has chiefly become a commodity.’
+In his essay Lucciole, contemporary art historian Anthony Gardner considers Domus Sub/Merge in relation to the work of P.P.
+Pasolini and G. Didi-Huberman, who suggest that minor histories often evade capture within the dominant understanding of the past and rigid architectures of knowledge.
+Identifying correlations between Domus Sub/Merge and Pasolini and Didi-Huberman’s expression of importance of minor histories in recording the past, Gardner suggests that the flickering irruptions of the past within the present (which Pasolini termed Lucciole - Fireflies) ‘... can be considered forces of resistance, opening up new perceptions of history, and tearing new holes in teleologies that drag from the Antique to the Renaissance and thence to the neoliberal present where everything, including time and historical knowledge itself, has chiefly become a commodity.’

 Comprising three sets of paired images the first iteration of Domus Sub/Merge was presented at the British School at Rome at the completion of the artist’s Studio Residency.
 It was further developed over the following years as the as part of his Acqua Alta Project.

 Essays considering Domus Sub Merge and The Aqua Alta Project include

 Rebecca Coates, The Antique and the Everyday, read here

 Geraldine Barlow, How Might a Thread of Moments be the Space of a River, read here

 Archival material courtesy British School at Rome Photographic Archive, Ashby, Bulwer and Mackey Collections